United States Antimony Corporation

 Bullish

-- Strong Balance Sheet with Minimal Debt: The company has a negligible debt-to-equity ratio of 0.0013 and a robust current ratio of 5.38, indicating ample liquidity and no financial distress risk from leverage.
-This provides a stable foundation to fund its growth plans without creditor pressure.
+- Strong Balance Sheet with Minimal Debt: The company has a negligible debt-to-equity ratio of 0.0013 and a robust current ratio of 5.38, indicating strong short-term liquidity and a low risk of financial distress from leverage.
+This provides a cushion as it funds operations through equity issuance.

 Bearish